Research facilities and resources

 - The Brian Smith Theatre Programme Collection: This collection captures London theatre in the late 20th century.
 Including first runs of notable plays, Royal Shakespeare Company productions, operas, and concerts, reflecting Smith's lifelong passion for the arts.

-Our labs and workshops are equipped to support research in computing, forensic science, engineering, and environmental sciences.
+Our labs and workshops are equipped to support research in computing, engineering, and environmental sciences.
 Resources include a crime scene house for forensic investigations, cutting-edge computing labs and facilities for biomechanics and exercise physiology.
 These spaces enable students to gain hands-on experience with advanced tools and techniques.

 Explore science, engineering and computing facilities